Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Continuous Message-Passing GNNs as Limits of Discrete Message-Passing GNNs on Large Random Graphs

-Going back to our four examples of Sections~\ref{sec: MPGNN definition} and~\ref{sec: cMPGNN}, we now show that~\ref{ex: a},~\ref{ex: b} and~\ref{ex: c} are the continuous counterparts of~\ref{ex: 1},~\ref{ex: 2} and~\ref{ex: 3} for the full $\Aut(\XX)$ under a positivity condition for the coefficients in the degree normalized and GAT examples.
-The case~\ref{ex: 4}-~\ref{ex: d} is however more involved, as one has to be careful with the shape of $\XX$ and the properties of $P$ to avoid null set issues at the boundary $\partial\XX$.
-We show that if $\XX$ contains no nonempty open null set, and if $W,f$ are continuous, then~\ref{ex: d} is the continuous counterpart of~\ref{ex: 4} for the subgroup $H$ of $\Aut(\XX)$ consisting of all the homeomorphisms from $\XX$ into itself.
+Going back to our four examples of~\cref{sec: MPGNN definition,sec: cMPGNN}, we now show that~\cref{ex: a,ex: b,ex: c,ex: d} are the continuous counterparts of~\cref{ex: 1,ex: 2,ex: 3,ex: 4} for the full $\Aut(\X)$.
+We will assume some mild positivity conditions for the coefficients in the degree normalized and the GAT examples.
+These are satisfied for most instances of kernels (\eg Gaussian) or attention coefficients (\eg the typical exponentials of LeakyReLUs from~\cite{velickovic_graph_2018}), as the data live in a bounded domain $\X$.
+For the generalized mean of~\cref{ex: 4,ex: d}, we will rely on an Hölder type regularity assumption.

-\begin{myexamples} With no additional restriction on $W$, $f$, nor $P$,~\ref{ex: a} is the continuous counterpart of~\ref{ex: 1} for the full $\Aut(\XX)$. \end{myexamples} \begin{proof} By independence and identical distribution of the random variables and linearity of the expected value, the convergence in~\eqref{eq: def construction limite part 2} is actually an equality for all integer $n$.
+\Cref{ex: 5,ex: e} are however more involved, as one has to be careful with the shape of $\X$ and the properties of $P$ to avoid null set issues at the boundary of $\X$.
+We will show that if $\X$ contains no nonempty open null set, and if $W$ and $f$ are continuous, then~\cref{ex: e} is the continuous counterpart of~\cref{ex: 5} for the subgroup $H$ of $\Aut(\X)$ consisting of all the \emph{homeomorphisms} from $\X$ into itself.